kevinakasam/BeltDrivenEnder3/README.md

 All parts can be modified as you like.

 First things first:
-My Ender 3 always had problems in the Z-axis, which were caused by a bent spindle.
+My Ender 3 always had problems with the Z-axis, which were caused by a bent and misaligned spindle.
 Therefore I decided to convert the Ender to belts in Z as well.
-This conversion also solves the problem of a hanging x-axis on the right side.
-Because of the two belts, the two sides not only run synchronously, but can also be adjusted very precisely.
+This mod also solves the problem of a hanging x-axis on the right side.
+Because of the two belts both sides run synchronously and can also be adjusted very precisely.
-So if you have all these problems with the x-axis, this is a good solution.
+So if you have these problems with the z-axis/x-axis, this is a good solution.

 Good luck and happy printing!